Poojan38380/StockSentinel/.github/CONTRIBUTING.md

-# 🤝 Contributing to Signalist
+# 🤝 Contributing to Stock Sentinel

-First off, thank you for considering contributing to Signalist!
-It's people like you that make Signalist such a great tool for the trading community. 🎉
+First off, thank you for considering contributing to Stock Sentinel!
+It's people like you that make Stock Sentinel such a great tool for the trading community. 🎉

 ## 📋 Table of Contents